-The Octopus Programme : Deadline January 10th, 2020
+The Octopus Programme : Winning Applicants 2020

-As an initiative of the University of Applied Arts (the Angewandte) in Vienna and Kamel Lazaar Foundation, the Octopus Programme is a guided research-based educational programme that encourages artistic research and production-based collaborations across academies and art institutions; students and professionals; diverse presentation modes; and processes of research and documentation processes will extend across different geographical regions.
+As an initiative of the University of Applied Arts (the Angewandte) in Vienna and Kamel Lazaar Foundation in Tunis, the Octopus Programme is a guided educational programme that encourages artistic research and production-based collaborations across academies and art institutions as well as students and professionals.
+By using various modes of presentation, the research and documentation processes will extend across different geographical regions.
 The programme starts with a 3-credit course “Spectral Encounters”, led by Assoc.
 Prof. Dr. Basak Senova, offered in the summer semester of 2019/2020 by Art and Communication Practices at the University of Applied Arts Vienna.

 More detailed information about the Octopus Programme can be found on https://theoctopusprogramme.uni-ak.ac.at